-Given that most consumer projects make demands on the limited amount of time available, it is not surprising that most people want an audio editor Mac system to be simple, straightforward, and easy to use.
-This means that most of the work is simply recording or adding new tracks, making basic edits, and putting in certain sound effects which often augments or changes the vocal track.
+Given that most consumer projects demand the limited amount of time available, it is not surprising that most people want an audio editor Mac system to be simple, straightforward, and easy to use.
+This means that most of the work is simply recording or adding new tracks, making basic edits, and putting in certain sound effects, which often augments or changes the vocal track.

 Part2.
 What to Look for in Audio Editing Software

-For consumers who are looking to obtain the right audio editor for their Mac, there are a number of considerations that need to be taken into account starting with their own particular demands.
+For consumers looking to obtain the right audio editor for their Mac, several considerations need to be taken into account, starting with their particular demands.

 Simple or Full Featured: In essence, do you need a full-featured editing software similar to what professionals use, or do you just need something that can record, edit, and then share clean audio?
-If you are running a podcast for example, then the software itself can be quite simple in its features. formats.
+For example, if you are running a podcast, then the software itself can be quite simple in its features. formats.

-Sharing Capacity: It’s very important that the editing software outputs in a format that can be shared easily.
-So, you will want to look for systems that are compatible with what you are using.
+Sharing Capacity: The editing software must output in a format that can be shared easily.
+So, you will want to look for systems compatible with what you are using.

 Part3.
 Three Audio Editor Software Mac Selections